matthewlong29/PareAndFlourish_Site/README.md

 ## Installation

-Ensure that the following are installed:
+Ensure that the following are installed.

 - `$ ruby -v`
 - `$ gem -v`